josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/particles/creating_a_3d_particle_system.md

 @Image(source: "particle_node_new.png") {Required particle node properties}

-To get started with particles, the first thing we need to do is add a GPUParticles3D node to the scene.
-Before we can actually see any particles, we have to set up two parameters on the node: the Process Material and at least one Draw Pass.
+To get started with particles, the first thing we need to do is add a `GPUParticles3D` node to the scene.
+Before we can actually see any particles, we have to set up two parameters on the node: the `Process Material` and at least one `Draw Pass`.

 ## The process material

-To add a process material to your particles node, go to Process Material in the inspector panel.
+To add a process material to your particles node, go to `Process Material` in the inspector panel.
-Click on the box next to Process Material and from the dropdown menu select New ParticleProcessMaterial.
+Click on the box next to `Process Material` and from the dropdown menu select `New ParticleProcessMaterial`.

 @Image(source: "particle_new_process_material.png") {Creating a process material}